WindowsNT/QuicScope/README.md

 # QuicScope

-A Quic Testing and Analysis Tool
+A Quic Testing and Analysis Tool.

 Soon to be announced.